 “She also said your mother is sick.”

 Again, a quick snort.
-“What my stepmother is sick about is not taking the company jet to Paris but having to fly first class commercial.
-Do you want to see her protesting texts where she pled with me to be irresponsible with the company funds and use the jet for her personal travel?”
+“My stepmother is sick about is not taking the company jet to Paris but having to fly first class commercial.
+Do you want to see her protesting texts?
+She pled with me to be irresponsible with the company funds she wants to use a private jet as her personal taxi.”

 I was about to ask her if we could talk somewhere when Fiona beat me to the punch.
 “I get off in thirty minutes.
 Gaston’s at two?”